OpenZeppelin/compound-monitoring/ctoken-monitor/README.md

 ## Description

-This agent monitors Compound Finance cToken contracts for common market events like Mint, Borrow, etc.  Monitored events are specified in the agent-config.json file, with associated Finding types and severities for each one.
+This bot monitors Compound Finance cToken contracts for common market events like Mint, Borrow, etc.  Monitored events are specified in the bot-config.json file, with associated Finding types and severities for each one.

-This agent also checks the Compound Finance Comptroller contract on every block to compare the most recent Array of cToken addresses against the previously stored Array.
+This bot also checks the Compound Finance Comptroller contract on every block to compare the most recent Array of cToken addresses against the previously stored Array.
 If any new cTokens were added, the new cToken address(es) are placed into the Array for monitoring in that block and all subsequent blocks.